 \subsection{Slowness Principle}

-Research form neuroscience ~\citep{berkes2005slow} suggests that cell structures in the visual cortex emerge based on the underlying principle of extracting slowly varying features from the environment.
-This principle termed \textit{slowness principle} follows the assumption that the underlying features of an environment and the internal representations vary on a different time scale than the sensory signals.
-More intuitively, we would like to extract invariant scene information which changes slowly over time, e.g. a car passing by, from a video whose individual pixel values change quickly assuming that the slowly changing factors are good higher level representations of the observations.
+The slowness principle is based on the assumption that the true generative factors of a signal vary on slower time scales than raw sensory signals.
+Research in computational neuroscience suggests that cell structures in the visual cortex have emerged based on the underlying principle of extracting slowly varying features from the environment\cite{berkes2005slow}.
+Leveraging this principle, we can extract higher level invariant scene information which usually changes slower than for example the individual pixel values of a video.

-The most well known application of the slowness principle is the slow feature analysis method (SFA) introduced in~\citep{wiskott2002slow}.
-SFA is an unsupervised learning algorithm capable to extract linearly decorrelated features by expanding and transforming the input signal such that it can be optimized for finding the most slowly varying features from an input signal~\citep{wiskott2002slow}.
-Extending the SFA method to nonlinear features has shown that the learned features share many characteristics with those of complex cells in the V1 cortex~\citep{berkes2005slow}.
-Further applications of the slowness principle include object detection invariant of spatial transformations~\citep{franzius2011invariant}, pre-training neural networks for improved performance on the MNIST dataset~ \citep{bengio2009slow} and the self organization of grid cells, structures in the rodent brain used for navigation~\citep{franzius2007grids,franzius2007slowness}.
+The most well known application of the slowness principle is the slow feature analysis method (SFA) introduced in~\cite{wiskott2002slow}.
+SFA is an unsupervised learning algorithm designed to extract linearly decorrelated features by expanding and transforming the input signal such that it can be optimized for finding the most slowly varying features from an input signal~\cite{wiskott2002slow}.
+Extending the SFA method to nonlinear features has shown that the learned features share many characteristics with those of complex cells in the V1 cortex~\cite{berkes2005slow}.
+Further applications of the slowness principle include transformation invariant object detection~\cite{franzius2011invariant}, pre-training of neural networks for improved performance on the MNIST dataset~ \cite{bengio2009slow} and the self organization of grid cells, structures in the rodent brain used for navigation~\cite{franzius2007grids,franzius2007slowness}.